Bindass

-Bindass is an Indian Hindi language Music pay television channel owned by Disney Star.
-Originally launched as a youth channel, it now serves as a more dedicated music channel.
+Bindass was an Indian Hindi language music pay television channel owned by Disney Star.
+Originally launched as a youth channel, it was a more dedicated music channel.
+Bindass was discontinued on 15 March 2025.

 History

-UTV Software Communications launched Bindass as a youth-oriented entertainment channel on 24 September 2007 along with movie channel Bindass Movies (which was later rebranded as UTV Action).
+UTV Software Communications launched Bindass as a youth-oriented entertainment channel on 24 September 2007 along with movie channel Bindass Movies (which was later rebranded as UTV Action in 2010).
 Initial programming consisted of a sitcoms Sun Yaar Chill Maar and Lagegi, action series Shakira - The End of Evil, 3rd Degree with Ugesh Sarcar and six international shows The Benny Hill Show, Japanese Pro Wrestling Show, Gotcha, Motorrad Cops, Whacked Out Sports and Challenges of Fire.

 In February 2010, Bindass launched a new campaign titled "What I Am" which aimed at speaking for the youth of India, and dispel popular misconceptions about their attitude towards responsibilities.

 The Walt Disney Company acquired UTV in 2012 and Bindass along with other UTV channels became part of Disney India Media Networks.

-The channel launched Halla Bol in 2014, first show under the new brand campaign.
-The show showcased stories inspired by various real life instances and celebrates the victories of women who stood their ground to emerge as heroes.
-The show was hosted by television actor Karan Tacker.